oreotikii/bambuddy/README.md

 - **Re-print** - Send archived prints back to any connected printer
 - **Dark/Light Theme** - Easy on the eyes, day or night
 - **Keyboard Shortcuts** - Quick navigation with keyboard shortcuts
+- **Mobile Support** - Fully responsive design for phones and tablets
+  - Hamburger drawer navigation
+  - Touch-friendly buttons and controls
+  - Optimized layouts for small screens
+- **External Sidebar Links** - Add custom links to external tools in the sidebar
+  - Custom icons (built-in or upload your own)
+  - Drag-and-drop reordering with internal nav items
+  - Opens in embedded iframe or new tab
 - **Multi-language Support** - Interface available in English and German
   - Browser language auto-detection
   - Manual language override in settings